 Why are backlinks important?

 Backlinks = trustworthiness = higher ranking on Google.
 Backlinks are important for SEO because it shows Google that the information on your website is reliable and trustworthy.
 Google really likes when both of these qualities are part of your website.
 In return, Google will rank your website higher if your website has those qualities.
 I often think of Google as a moral compass.
 If you are into Freud, think of the superego.
 Google likes to be helpful to its users by giving them accurate and trusted information.
-One way Google measures that is by how many backlinks your website has.
-Google sees these backlinks and thinks, “wow, lots of other websites are linking to this person’s website.
+One way Google measures that are by how many backlinks your website has.
+Google sees these backlinks and thinks, “Wow, lots of other websites are linking to this person’s website.
 That must mean they’re a great source of information.
 I’m going to put this website on the first page.”

 The More Backlinks, The Higher You’ll be on Google